DarkFisk/Quizlet-Helper/README.md

 - add selected word to a Quizlet Set from context menu

 Install
 -------

 For ``Quizlet-Helper`` instalation  use following commands :

     drag & drop `quizlet-helper.xpi` file to Firefox window

+## TODO
+- add translation of a Term description

+## License
+GPL License